golanlevin/DrawingWithMachines/syllabus/60-428_syllabus_fall_2025.md

 At the conclusion of this course, students will be able to:

-* Be proficient in creating computer programs to execute drawings with plotting machines.
+* Be proficient in creating programs to execute drawings with plotting machines.
-* Demonstrate familiarity with the repertoire of artists, designers, works and activities centered around generative art with robots and mechatronic plotters.
+* Demonstrate familiarity with the repertoire of artists, designers, works and activities centered around generative art with drawing machines.
-* Understand the role of computation in making drawings that explore concepts of procedurality and generativity.
+* Understand the role of algorithms in making drawings that explore concepts of procedurality and generativity.
 * Understand how to document and present creative work online and in person.